plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Styling notes:** Beautyberry at maturity is an irregular upright form with graceful arching branches, so I want to emulate that.
 Grows flowers and purple berries during the summer.
 I've noticed that new branches take a long time to ramify, and branches are quite brittle.
 This will probably prove to be a much slower to develop tree due to this.
 - **Last repotting - Late Jan 2025**
 - **Sunlight - Shade/Partial:** Seems to prefer shade/partial shade.
 Developed leaf scorch in full sun during July, moved to shade and began growing berries and flowers again almost immediately.
+- **Watering:** Tends to only need water every 2 days when in partial shade even during hottest times of year.
-- **Growing season:**  Begins sprouting in early-mid March if I remember correctly.
-Need to take note of it more precisely next year.
+- **Growing season:**  Begins sprouting in early-mid March.
-- **Dormant season:** I think it went dormant around October last year.
-Will have to note it more precisely this year.
+- **Dormant season:** Goes dormant around November.
 - **Soil and Fertilizer:** Currently in the same training mix as other trees.
 Still not a lot of info on this species, but one of the few pieces of information I've picked up is that apparently the roots "thrive in a cool, moist substrate high in organic matter" so I could also try a more organic soil.
 Same fertilizer as other deciduous trees for now.

 ![Pelargonium and Honeysuckle 2024-05-27](../media/Pelargonium%20and%20Honeysuckle%202024-05-27.jpg)